 In her ongoing Beautiful Disasters series, Van Elder poetically records major adverse natural events and the constant flux affecting our planet such as flood, drought, tornado, fire, lightning storm, volcano eruption, hurricane, sink hole, mud slide, earthquake etc…

-The installation ( one hundred pieces) of her daily intimate grisaille paintings creates a powerful visual impact reminding the viewer of his fragility and that of the planet.
+The installation (one hundred + pieces) of her daily intimate grisaille paintings creates a powerful visual reminder of the viewer's fragility and that of the planet.

 NEW FIGURATIVE WORKS ( 2013)